-b.
-Use the commands below to apply the journaled changes to the objects if the following is true:

-- You restored the journal. - · The media used represent the most recent save of the objects. - You saved the objects specifying UPDHST(\YES) on the save command.
+- b.
+Use the commands below to apply the journaled changes to the objects if the following is true: - The objects were saved prior to V5R3. - You restored the journal. - The media used represent the most recent save of the objects. - You saved the objects specifying UPDHST(\YES) on the save command.

 '''

 APYJRNCHG JRN(jrnlib/jrnname) +

 OBJ((LIB1/ALL)) +

 RCVRNG(rcv-attached-at-save-time +

 ending-rcv) +

-TOENT(seq#-for-application-boundary)
+TOENT(seg#-for-application-boundary)

 APYJRNCHG JRN(jrnlib/jrnname) +

 OBJ((LIB2/ALL)) +

 RCVRNG(rcv-attached-at-save-time +

 ending-rcv) +

 TOENT(seq#-for-application-boundary)

 '''

-Because the journal was restored, the server cannot determine the correct receiver range.
+In the situation where the journal is restored, and the journaled objects for which changes are going to be applied were saved prior to V5R3, the server cannot determine the correct receiver range.
 Therefore, the correct range of receivers must be specified on the RCVRNG parameter.
 Note that the attached receiver at the time that the libraries were saved is the specified starting journal receiver.

 If multiple journals are involved, then repeat these commands for each journal specifying the correct sequence number (TOENT parameter) that identifies the desired application boundary.
 Note that the TOENT sequence number is very likely different for each journal in LIB1 and LIB2, but they all identify a common application boundary.
+If the journaled objects for which changes are going to be applied were saved in V5R3 or later, then the server can determine the correct receiver range when the default of RCVRNG(\LASTSAVE) is used.
+In this situation, the apply command from step a works.

 - c.
-Do the following commands if the save-while-active media used do not represent the most recent save of the objects specifying UPDHST(\YES). - 1) Use the DSPJRN command to determine the sequence number of the start-of-save journal entry for each object. - 2) Issue an individual APYJRNCHG command for each of the objects.
+If your objects were saved prior to V5R3 and the save-while-active media used does not represent the most recent save of the objects specifying UPDHST(\YES), do the following commands. - 1) Use the DSPJRN command to determine the sequence number of the start-of-save journal entry for each object. - 2) Issue an individual APYJRNCHG command for each of the objects.